meltoner/agrofelis/components/mobility/motors_hub_driver/pcb/power.md

 - Two pins of the 3v relays are trimmed as illustrated in the schematics, thus interfacing with the PCB with only the utilised pins.
 - The ACS712 20 amp current sensor pins/connectors are de-soldered and pins are solder from the bottom side of the sensor's PCB interfacing with the PCB of the module.
+- It was noticed that not all HK4100F-DC 3V were operational with esp32.
+About 45% of these relays are manufactured more efficiently and are triggerable by the low amp of the esp32.
+During test the diferentiating factor wast that these operated, were triggerable with less voltage like 1.8v, while others required at least 2v.

 Document location :  /agrofelis/components/mobility/motors_hub_driver/pcb/power.md